iron-software/IronPdf.Examples/how-to/cshtml-to-pdf-razor/README.md

 }
 ```

+### Integrating a Razor Page

-### Add a Razor Page
+Add a new Razor Page named "Persons.cshtml" in the "Pages" directory.
+Here is an example of how to setup the page:

-- Integrate a new, empty Razor Page into the "Pages" folder and name it "persons.cshtml."

-- Alter the newly added "Persons.cshtml" file using the following code snippet, which is aimed at displaying data in the browser:

 ```html
 @page